thePlatform/thePlatform-video-manager/README.md

 ## = 1.4.0 =
 * Added support to revoke/add files/publish existing media
+* Updating media no longer requires to refresh the entire media browser
 * Added a button to reset plugin settings in the About page

 ## = 1.3.1 =